 - Supporting with Teacher CPD Events and Annual Conference reporting

 - Generate other such reports as and when required

 - Provide general administrative support to the programme team particularly in relation to the Annual Grant Cycle

 - WWGS EO (East)

 - Schools (Teachers, Principals and Students involved with the WWGS Programme).

 Knowledge, Experience & Skills

-- Minimum 2 years post-primary teaching experience in school(s) in the Republic of Ireland in any subject(s)
+- Minimum 2 years post-primary teaching experience in school(s) in the Republic of Ireland, within the past five years, in school(s) in the Republic of Ireland or UK in any subject(s)